 A VPN (Virtual Private Network) is one of the most effective ways to keep your web traffic anonymous, and your identity safe.
 Each time you visit a website, information about your computer — its location, your IP (internet protocol) address, cookies from other sites you’ve visited — is collected and stored.
 If a website or the network you’re on is compromised, all of that information can be easily accessed and logged.

-We like ExpressVPN because the service works on all of your devices (PC, Mac, iOS, Android, and Linux), doesn’t have a bandwidth cap (some VPNs limit how much data you can use, which is especially troublesome if you stream a lot of video), and offers a 30-day money-back guarantee, so you can get a refund if the service doesn’t work for you.
+We like NordVPN because the service works on all of your devices (PC, Mac, iOS, Android, and Linux), and even has dedicated extensions for Chrome and Firefox.
+Nord doesn’t have a bandwidth cap (some VPNs limit how much data you can use, which is especially troublesome if you stream a lot of video).
+The company has a no-logs policy, which means it doesn’t collect information about the sites you’ve visited, and allows you to change your IP address multiple times to obscure your internet usage.
 VPNs may not be as popular as some of the other physical gadgets in our guide, but they’re just as important.